cjoster/psp-artifacts/README.md

 # Installation

-Each of the kubectl plugins in this directory need to be installed into a directory in your searchpath ($PATH) to be usable.
+Each of the kubectl plugins in this directory need to be installed into a directory in your search path ($PATH) to be usable.
 An example installation command is:

     mkdir -p ~/bin && cp bin/kubectl-* ~/bin/